 The best way to help a dog that was involved in a car accident in San Antonio is to call professionals.
 Call the City of San Antonio Animal Care Services at (210) 207-4738 or call the police (911) to report the accident.
 They will send someone to the scene to render assistance to the dog.
 Stopping at the scene and making the call could save the animal’s life.
 A veterinarian could also scan the dog for a microchip if it does not have a collar.

 If the owner is present at the scene, explain what happened but do not admit fault.
 Exchange names and contact information with the pet owner.
 Take photographs of any damage to your vehicle.
 If the owner is not present, check the dog for tags and contact the owner.
 You may also be able to ask any witnesses if they know who owns the dog.
 If you have taken reasonable steps to contact the owner of the dog, you may leave once a veterinarian arrives at the scene.

 If hitting the dog damaged your vehicle, call your car insurance company to ask about coverage.
 Comprehensive or collision insurance should cover property damage.
 File a damage claim with your insurer to receive a check to cover repairs.
 Locating the owner can help you receive this money since in most cases the insurance company will subrogate the claim by filing against the pet owner.

 If you do not have comprehensive car insurance coverage, you may be able to file a claim directly with the pet owner’s homeowners insurance policy instead.
+If you need assistance with the claims process, contact a San Antonio dog bite lawyer for guidance.
 Homeowners insurance generally covers damages from dogs, since dogs are technically property the policyholder owns.
 The pet owner will need to admit fault for you to recover compensation for vehicle repairs in this case.

 Who Pays for the Veterinary Costs?